lesythx/firstattempt2026_padua/README.md

 # Alumni Donation Hub — Padua
-Svelte Vite JavaScript No Backend
+Overview
-Alumni Donation Hub is a web-based donation management platform designed for Blue Knight University.
-It allows alumni to contribute to fundraising campaigns, participate in events, track their donation history, and manage their personal profiles.
-Administrators can create and manage campaigns, monitor donation progress, and analyze engagement through dashboards and leaderboards.
+The Alumni Donation Hub is a desktop-focused Progressive Web Application (PWA) built using Svelte (HTML, CSS, JavaScript).
+It provides a streamlined platform for alumni to participate in donation campaigns, stay updated with events, and manage their profiles, while giving administrators tools to manage campaigns and monitor engagement.
+This version focuses on transforming the application into a high-performance, offline-ready PWA.

 # Framework
 Svelte — a modern frontend framework that compiles components into efficient JavaScript.
 Each screen of the application is built as a reusable Svelte component using reactive state management, scoped styling, and modular architecture.